Traders Performance Review: Public Service Enterprise Group Incorporated (PEG)

 Public Service Enterprise Group Incorporated (PEG) STOCK PRICE MOVEMENT:

-Public Service Enterprise Group Incorporated (PEG) stock price sited at -7.36% from the 52 week high and situated at 7.08% from 52 week low.
-3453317 shares traded on hands while it’s an average volume stands with 2.71M shares.
-In last trading session, the stock received positive focus on shares from Traders.
-The stock has performed 0.48% and it registered share value at $59.18 in recent trade transaction.
-It has dividend yield of 3.18% and Payout Ratio is 64.40%.
+Public Service Enterprise Group Incorporated (PEG) resulted negative response in Monday trading session.
+The stock has performed -1.42% and it registered share value at $59.11 in recent trade transaction.
+At present, the stock price sited at -7.47% from the 52 week high and situated at 6.96% from 52 week low.
+3329412 shares traded on hands while it’s an average volume stands with 2.77M shares.
+It has dividend yield of 3.32% and Payout Ratio is 64.40%.

+VOLATILITY FACTOR: The stock remained 1.30% volatile in recent week and indicated 1.40% volatility in last month.
+The Company’s beta coefficient sits at 0.29.
+Beta factor measures the amount of market risk associated with market trade.
+Higher the beta discloses more riskiness and lower the beta lower the risk.
+ATR value of 0.81 measure stock volatility.
+The Average True Range is an exponential moving average (14-days) of the True Ranges.

 MARKET CAPITALIZATION AND VALAATION INDICATORS: